othmen30/My-Tutorials/Git server.md

 ## Configure Apache HTTP Server for Git

-First you have to enable Apache's modules and to create a new configuration file on apache's directory.
+First you have to enable Apache's modules and to create a new configuration file on apache's directory (i.e git.conf).

 ```
 sudo a2enmod env cgi alias rewrite